Edward Riou: Death

 At 1:15 pm, Parker, waiting outside the harbour with the reserve, raised a signal ordering Nelson to withdraw.
 Nelson acknowledged the signal but ignored it, while Nelson's second in command, Rear-Admiral Thomas Graves repeated the signal but did not obey it.
 Riou now found himself in a difficult position.
 Too junior an officer to risk disobeying a direct order, he reluctantly gave the order for his small squadron to withdraw.
 In doing so his ships were forced to turn their sterns to the Danish guns, leaving themselves open to heavy fire on their most vulnerable area.
 The withdrawal of HMS Alcmene and then HMS Blanche reduced the thick cloud of gun smoke that was helping to obscure the British ships, leaving the Amazon exposed to the full force of the Danish guns.
 Riou remained in action for a further half an hour before reluctantly giving the order to withdraw.
 Lieutenant-Colonel William Stuart, commanding the soldiers of the 48th Regiment recorded that Riou:

 Command of the Amazon devolved to her first lieutenant, Lieutenant John Quilliam, who completed the withdrawal.

 Memorials

 Nelson, who had not known him before this expedition, had conceived a great affection for Riou, and wrote 'In poor dear Riou the country has sustained an irreparable loss.'
-The naval historian Sir Jahleel Brenton declared that he had all the qualities of a perfect officer.
+British naval historian Edward Pelham Brenton declared that he had all the qualities of a perfect officer.